Fulvue Drive-In.com

 An Explanation of Our Rating System Search

-Category: Home > Reviews > Western > Soundtrack > Cimarron (1960, Limited CD)
+Category: Home > Reviews > Western > Soundtrack > Cimarron (1960, FSM Limited Edtion CD)

-Cimarron (1960, Limited Edition CD Soundtrack)
+Cimarron (1960, FSM Limited Edition CD Soundtrack)

 Sound: B Music: B

-The original Cimarron (RKO, 1931) is still one of the only Westerns to ever win the Best Picture Academy Award.
+That RKO is still one of the only Westerns to ever win the Best Picture Academy Award.
 When M-G-M was trying to find huge productions to compete with television, they decided to remake the film.
 At first, it was conceived as one of the ultra-rare MGM Camera 65/Ultra Panavision 70 productions with the Cinerama ultra-wide process with a whopping 2.76 X 1 aspect ration.
 However, it eventually became a normal Panavision scope 2.35 X 1 production, though the production was dubbed CinemaScope as if it had used those older and by then out of date lenses.
 That was good, because it did not do well at the box office.

-For the 22 tracks here, including the final “outtakes suite” track, are from the original three-track soundmaster the music was recorded on.
+For the 22 tracks here, including the final 'outtakes suite' track, are from the original three-track soundmaster the music was recorded on.
 Until this CD was released, this was practically a lost score, but FSM and their love of film music is astonishing and we have this fine music that might have saved the film somewhat if audiences could have only heard it!

 - Nicholas Sheffo